-What is the minimum energy that must be given to an H atom in the ground state so that it can emit an H line in Balmer series.
-If the angular momentum of the system is conserved, what would be the angular momentum of such H photon?
+What is the minimum energy that must be given to an H atom in the ground state so that it can emit an H line in the Balmer series?
+If the angular momentum of the system is conserved, what would be the angular momentum of such an H photon?

 “H-alpha” that corresponds to transition 3 -> 2.
 And “H-beta” corresponds to 4 -> 2 and the “H-gamma” corresponds to transition 5 -> 2.